Mane's brace: Liverpool star equals Super Cup record against Chelsea | Goal.com

 The 27-year-old was on target twice against Chelsea in the 2019 edition staged at Vodafone Park, Istanbul on Wednesday.

-Mane has joined Frederic Kanoute in the revered ranks of Africans who have scored a goal in Uefa’s Super Cup following his second-half equaliser.
+Earlier, Mane joined Frederic Kanoute in the revered ranks of Africans who have scored a goal in Uefa’s Super Cup following his second-half equaliser.

 2006 - Sadio Mané is the first African player to score in the UEFA #SuperCup since Frederic Kanoute for Sevilla vs Barcelona in 2006.
 Lion. #LIVCHE pic.twitter.com/794rZqY0V9— OptaJoe (@OptaJoe) August 14, 2019